1

 wide-spread throughout Europe and beyond.
 The Ptolemaic cosmology was doomed.
 Nothing could

-save the established theory of the heavens: Not the vast power of the
+save the long-established theory of the heavens: Not the vast power of the

 Church; not the Papal edicts; not the threats of the Inquisitors; not the